The 'Crimean Defensive Operation' was the Soviet defence of Crimea (18 October 1941/4 July 1942).

 From 26 September 1941 Germans troops of Generaloberst Erich von Manstein’s 11th Army and Romanian troops of General de corp de armatâ Petre Dumitrescu’s 3rd Army and General de corp de armatâ Iosif Iacobici’s (from 9 November General de divizie Constantin Constantinescu’s) 4th Army were committed in this campaign against the Soviet troops of General Polkovnik Fyedor I. Kuznetsov’s (from 2 November 1941 General Leytenant Pavel I. Batov’s and from 18 December 1941 General Leytenant Vladimir N. Lvov’s) 51st Army and elements of Vitse Admiral Filipp S. Oktyabrsky’s Black Sea Fleet.
 Overall local command was exercised by General Leytenant Dmitri T. Kozlov’s Trans-Caucasus Front (from 30 December 1941 the Caucasus Front).
 After the campaign, Crimea was occupied by Generalfeldmarschall Wilhelm List’s Heeresgruppe 'A' with Generaloberst Richard Ruoff’s 17th Army as its major subordinate formation.

-Based largely on the formations of General Erik Hansen’s LIV Corps, the Axis offensive swiftly overran all of Crimea with the exception of Sevastopol in the west and Kerch in the east, of which the latter held out for only a short time before being evacuated across the Strait of Kerch to the Taman peninsula and then landing once again in the 'Kerch-Feodosiya Amphibious Operation' on 25 December 1941, and the latter held until its loss on 4 July 1942 to the 'Störfang' offensive on 4 July 1942.
+Based largely on the formations of General Erik Hansen’s LIV Corps, the Axis offensive swiftly overran all of Crimea with the exception of Sevastopol in the west and Kerch in the east, of which the latter held out for only a short time before its garrison forces were evacuated across the Strait of Kerch to the Taman peninsula and then landed once again in the 'Kerch-Feodosiya Amphibious Operation' on 25 December 1941, and the latter held until its loss on 4 July 1942 to the 'Störfang' offensive on 4 July 1942.